MP 15x7/3.5x5 / N38 - neodymium magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Wide application in the industry of new technologies – are used in hard drives, electric motors, medical devices and various technologically advanced devices.
+- Key role in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical devices or other modern machines.

 Disadvantages of neodymium magnets: